jrreap/kramdrquest/README.md

 ## Project KramdrQuest
 Developed by Jrreap Spring of 2019.

-Used and displayed during the Charter School of Wilmington's Mobile Application's class
+Used and displayed during a Mobile Application's class

 Built in React-Native and utilizing the expo framework.